sspinc/logr/README.md

 ## Usage

-An example is worth a thousand words, I say.
-So here it is:
+An example is worth a thousand words they say, so here it is:
 ```ruby
 require 'logr'